alicerunsonfedora/OGC/OGC.md

 2. All Members of the Group must be contributing to the Project regularly.

     a.
-Likewise, Members reserve the right to audit each other by viewing revision histories, chat logs, Agile boards, etc.
+Likewise, Members reserve the right to audit each other by viewing revision histories, chat logs, Agile boards, etc., given that the privacy of the Group is respected.

 ### II: Presence